shekhargulati/java8-the-missing-tutorial/es/08-date-time-api.md

 ## Advance date time manipulation with TemporalAdjusters

-In `Manipulating dates` section, we learnt how we can use `plus*` and `minus*` methods to manipulate dates.
+In the **Manipulating dates** section, we learnt how we can use `plus*()` and `minus*()` methods to manipulate dates.
 Those methods are suitable for simple manipulation operations like adding or subtracting days, months, or years.
 Sometimes, we need to perform advance date time manipulation such as adjusting date to first day of next month or adjusting date to next working day or adjusting date to next public holiday then we can use `TemporalAdjusters` to meet our needs.
 Java 8 comes bundled with many predefined temporal adjusters for common scenarios.
 These temporal adjusters are available as static factory methods inside the `TemporalAdjusters` class.

 ```java
 LocalDate date = LocalDate.of(2015, Month.OCTOBER, 25);